lnshewmo/MechaCar_Statistical_Analysis/README.md

   - vehicle length
   - ground clearance

-This indicates that vehicle length and ground clearance have a significant relationship with Mechacar mpg.
+This indicates that vehicle length and ground clearance have a significant relationship with mpg.
 Vehicle weight may have some relationship on mpg but at a significance value of 0.1.
-The p-value of the regression model is also less than a significance value of 0.05.
+The p-value of the regression model (p-value: 5.35e-11) is also less than a significance value of 0.05.
 Taken together, we can say that the slope of the regression is not equal to zero.
 The r squared value of the regression model is 0.71.
 Meaning this model will be able to predict the mpg of a MechaCar vehicle 71% of the time.
 However, this also leaves 29% of the variability unexplained by this model.
 There could be other variables which affect mpg that are not represented by this model.

 ## Summary Statistics on Suspension Coils